kaboom-labs/pytorch-ssd/README.md

 COCO 2017 consists of 80 categories of objects.
 However, due to historical reasons, the 'id' number of each category does not line up with the number of categories.
 This becomes a problem in PyTorch MultiBox Loss.
-The script `fix_coco_annotations.py` addresses this problem by re-assigning zero-indexed sequential 'id' numbers to each category for every boudning box annotation.
+The script `fix_coco_annotations.py` addresses this problem by re-assigning zero-indexed sequential 'id' numbers to each category for every bounding box annotation.
 ```bash
 python3 fix_coco_annotations.py --path coco-data
 ```